g-st180/US100-Stock-Dashboard/README.md

 ## Assumptions
 - Data fetched is assumed to be accurate as provided by Yahoo Finance.
-- The top 100 companies by market cap are included daily.
 - A company listed in the S&P 500 may not necessarily be in the top 100 U.S. companies by market cap.

 ## Project Flow